COMP1000/COMP1000ModuleExamSampleQuestions/.github/ISSUE_TEMPLATE/custom.md

 ---
-name: Custom issue template
+name: Ask a question
-about: Describe this issue template's purpose here.
+about: Ask a question about any `COMP1000` content here
 title: Question
 labels: ''
 assignees: ''